VirtCode/pusta/README.md

 If you encounter any bugs or otherwise unexpected behaviour, please report them on the [issue tracker](../../issues).
 This helps a lot.

 This is only the beginning.
 A load of features are already planned and being implemented.
-Have a look at the [roadmap](../../wiki/roadmap) for a quick overview.
+Have a look at the _roadmap in the future_ for a quick overview.
 If you have any ideas or feature requests, don't hesitate to let me know.

 ## Install
 Currently, the only way to compile pusta is to compile it from source yourself.
 To do that, make sure you have the rust toolchain and ```cargo``` installed and clone this repository.
 Head into the cloned directory and run